Why Choose a Vocational School?

 Vocational training is a great option for those with a specific career plan, who know exactly which industry and job position they are aiming for.
 Attending a vocational school allows students to quickly and efficiently learn the necessary job-related skills and background, often in less than a year, and graduate prepared to step into the career they have always wanted.

 What Is a Technical School?
 Is It Different Than a Vocational One?

 These are great questions.
 After all, the terms used to describe various types of post-secondary schools can definitely be a little confusing sometimes.
 But in this case, the answer is simple and easy to remember.

 So, what is a technical school?
-It's basically the exact same thing as a vocational school.
-Heck, you can even add trade school to the list.
-These days, they are all interchangeable.
+It's basically the exact same thing as a vocational school or a trade school.
+The names are all interchangeable.

 At a technical, vocational, or trade school, the programs are short and streamlined.
 They focus on helping you get practical, employment-ready skills for specific occupations.
 And, when necessary, many of them help you prepare for certification or licensing exams in the occupation that you're training for.

 Most technical/vocational programs take less than a year or two to complete.
 Yet some schools also offer longer programs that may last up to three or four years for more in-depth training.

 Students enrolled in vocational education can choose from a wide variety of available programs from many different industries, including business, health, technology, legal, and skilled trades.
 Popular programs can include dental assistant, administrative assistant, paralegal, IT specialist, and HVAC technician training.
 Many programs include a well-rounded curriculum that ensures students receive classroom learning and hands-on training, as well as real-life experience through externships at off-campus facilities.